allometric/allometric/README.md

 model.

-`list` columns enable rigorous searching of models covered in the `?allometric_modeling` help page, but to get started we will use a helper function called `unnest_models()` that will give us a clearer picture of the available data.
+`list` columns enable rigorous searching of models covered in the `?allometric_models` help page, but to get started we will use a helper function called `unnest_models()` that will give us a clearer picture of the available data.
 Using the `cols` argument we can specify which columns we want to unnest.
 In this case we will unnest the `family_name` column.

 ``` r
 unnested_models <- unnest_models(allometric_models, cols = 'family_name')
 unnested_models
 ```

-    #> # A tibble: 1,171 × 13
+    #> # A tibble: 1,292 × 13
     #>    id       component measure country   region    family        genus    species     model      pub_id        family_name                 covt_name pub_year
     #>    <chr>    <chr>     <chr>   <list>    <list>    <chr>         <chr>    <chr>       <list>     <chr>         <chr>                       <list>       <dbl>
     #>  1 3aff0a28 stem      volume  <chr [1]> <chr [1]> Aceraceae     Acer     <NA>        <FxdEffcM> brackett_1977 "Brackett"                  <chr [2]>     1977